Thinkersbluff/Personal-Klipper-files/README.md

  # The Klipper Host mcus

-I use one Raspberry Pi 3b+ mcu for each of the two printers.
+I run Klipper on a Raspberry Pi 3b+ mcu for the Ender 3.
+I run Klipper on a Pi4B+ for the CR6-SE.
 Each Pi has 2Gb of RAM.

 # My Choices re: Klipper (and Pi) Front-Ends

-I have a Windows 10 laptop dedicated to my 3D Printer "farm".
+I have Linux running on a laptop PC dedicated to my 3D Printer "farm".

 I use Mainsail/Moonraker on the two Pis and a Google Chrome browser on the laptop, to control each of the two printers, through a WAN connection to the applicable Pi.
 Each Pi is configured to use a unique static IP address.
 I also use a Cura plug-in to let me connnect Cura directly to either of the two printers, through Moonraker.

-I have one 7" HDMI Pi display, connected to the Pi controlling the CR6-SE.
-I sometimes use Klipperscreen on that display, if the laptop is not available.
+I have one 7" HDMI Pi display, connected to the Pi controlling the Ender 3.
+I use Klipperscreen on that display, if the laptop is not available.
 I also have a mouse and bluetooth keyboard paired with that Pi, to allow me to interact with the Pi OS, though I prefer to use PUtTY as my terminal program.

 # My Klipper Configuration Files